Anke Leroux

 Anke Leroux is an environmental and natural resource economist and Associate Professor at the Department of Economics at Monash University.

 She is particularly interested in problems of optimal natural resource use and conservation under conditions of risk, uncertainty and irreversibility.
-Her theoretical, empirical and experimental work has been published in the top journals of her field, including the Journal of Environmental Economics and Management, the American Journal of Agricultural Economics, the Journal of Economic Behavior and Organization and Water Resources Research.
-She has applied her research on climate change adaptation to inform policy in the areas of optimal land use, biodiversity and habitat conservation, biosecurity and water management.
+Her theoretical, empirical and experimental work has been published in the top journals of her field, including Quantitative Economics, the Journal of Environmental Economics and Management, the American Journal of Agricultural Economics, and the Journal of Economic Behavior and Organization.
+She has applied her research on climate change adaptation to inform policy in the areas of optimal land use, biodiversity and habitat conservation, biosecurity, water, and energy.

 Anke Leroux obtained her PhD from the University of Cambridge, U.K., where she was a Gates Scholar.
 Currently, she serves on the Editorial Council of the Journal of Environmental Economics and Management and is Co-Editor of Environmental and Resource Economics.